codycosta/RA-Sort-5XX/README.md

 Next, on the top right of the file page, click the button to download raw file\
 ![image](readme-imgs/download.png)
 <br>

+### That's it, your file will be in your downloads folder
 <br>
 <br>